jeya91296/java/README.md

 Variables and Datatype:
 ----------------------------
-it must start with letters  eg: String word345f;
+-The variable is used to store data or values.
+Datatype is used to indicate what type of data that variable stores. variable name  must start with letters  eg: String word345f;

-the illegal variable is 3word345f (wrong) illegal variable is *&Fword345f (wrong)
+the illegal variable name is 3word345f (wrong) illegal variable name is *&Fword345f (wrong)

 int - 2 to the 31st power this  int data type support otherwise it is out of range. long- long big value and use at last "L" or "l" then only java consider as long otherwise it considers as int